Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Passing Core Web Vitals in seven days

-I didn’t expect the results quickly; the site bloggingio.com passed Core Web Vitals in just seven days.
-The site has been on Templ since September 22, 2020, and the Search Console data from October 1, 2020, shows all the URLs are moved to “Good” from “Needs improvement.”
+I didn’t expect the results to be quick; bloggingio.com passed Core Web Vitals in just seven days.
+The site has been on Templ since September 22, 2020, and the Search Console data from October 1, 2020, shows all the URLs moved to “Good” from “Needs improvement.”

 The most luxurious thing I’ve ever experienced is that I didn’t implement any optimizations, yet the scores are automatically improved.
 WP Rocket and PerfMatters are the only two speed-focused plugins that I’ve been using for a long time.

-Comparing the data of June 2020 with October 2020: Only 53.26% of URLs had good Largest Contentful Paint in June, while a whopping 90.68% of the URLs were good by October.
+Comparing the data from June 2020 with October 2020, only 53.26% of URLs had good Largest Contentful Paint in June, while a whopping 90.68% of the URLs were good by October.

 METRICSJUNE 2020OCTOBER 2020